RATISH2004/Email-Summarizer/README.md

-# Gmail Intelligent Processor (E-mail Summarizer) 🤖📧
+# InboxIntel : Gmail Intelligent Processor (E-mail Summarizer) 🤖📧

 An AI-powered Gmail email processing application that automatically categorizes, summarizes, and extracts deadlines from your emails using Locally hosted LLM/ LLM API (you just need to modify the keys and redirect links).